 Calvin Johnson was a first-round pick (second overall) by the Detroit Lions in the 2007 NFL Draft, after the Raiders drafted Jamarcus Russell first overall.
 The Lions were rumored to be looking to trade Megatron, but a deal with the Tampa Bay Buccaneers fell through and Johnson started his pro football career in Detroit.

-He would play his entire career in the NFC North, frequently pitted up against the likes of the Green Bay Packers, Minnesota Vikings, and Chicago Bears.
+He would play his entire career in the NFC North, frequently pitted up against the likes of Aaron Rodgers' Green Bay Packers, the Minnesota Vikings and Chicago Bears.

 In 2008, Johnson led the NFL with 12 receiving touchdowns and broke the 1,000-yard threshold for the first time in his career.
 The receiver would make his first Pro Bowl in 2010 after another 12-touchdown campaign.